donNewtonAlpha/voltha/k8s/foundry-node/README.md

 ### Access to the Foundry docker repo
-This requires your source IP to be added to a trused ACL.
-Provide that to the administrator then follow the notes below to add the needed CA cert to your system and test:
+This requires your source IP to be added to a trusted ACL.
+Provide that to the repo administrator then follow the notes below to add the needed CA cert to your system and test:
 https://github.com/donNewtonAlpha/voltha/blob/master/k8s/foundry-node/convert-repo.md